solarslurpi/GrowBuddies/docs/mistbuddy.md

 - The input, setpoint, and error terms are all in floating point units relative to vpd readings.  vpd readings are typically between 0.0 and 2.0.
 The output is the number of seconds to turn on MistBuddy.
 Thus, the output includes a conversion from vpd (floating point) to the number of seconds (integer)
 - Spewing out vapor into the air using MistBuddy is imprecise.
 Luckily, the vpd does not have to be precise as shown in the [vpd range chart](vpd_chart)

-#### Settings
+#### Getting Started

-I start with the P value.
+I start turning by just focusing on the P value.
 Given the vpd in my grow tent with the lights on is around 1.2, I'll use a vpd setpoint of 0.8 to adjust.

 For example:
  - vpd setpoint = 0.8
  - vpd reading = 1.2
  - the vpd error is -0.4
  The negative error says MistBuddy needs to be turned on for several seconds.
 But how many seconds?
 The vpd error units are mapped into the Kp value such that the output from the PID controller is the majority of the number of seconds to turn on MistBuddy.
+If Kp = 43 then MistBuddy turns on the humidifier for abs(43 * -0.4) = 17 seconds.

  #### Starting with P
  I ran two runs with setting just the P gain.
 As shown in the two plots below, setting just the P gain gives an output with a steady state error.